wickman/sacker/README.md

 concepts
 --------

-sacker associates a package **name** and an autoincrementing package **version** to a **sha**-addressable blob of data stored somewhere.  furthermore, sacker can label specific package versions with a **tag**.  there is one reserved tag named "latest" which resolves to the latest package version.
+sacker associates a package **name** and a monotonically increasing package **version** to a **sha**-addressable blob of data stored somewhere. furthermore, sacker can label specific package versions with a **tag**. there is one reserved tag named "latest" which resolves to the latest package version.

 sacker uses a **ledger** to store the associations between package names, package tags, package versions and their corresponding shas.  suitable